Monday, October 26, 2015

 ...huh.

 Of course, we shouldn't shoot the messenger.
 My doctor friend was very sympathetic and did help me schedule my physical for the next morning, which was nice.
-I guess she realized it wasn't my fault I was born with a tiny white brain and enormous pointy nose.
+I guess she realized it wasn't my fault I was born with a tiny caucasian brain.

 Monday, October 19, 2015